HarshitV/crm-dashboard/architecture.md

 ## Key Technologies & Decisions

 ### 1. **React**

 - Chosen for its component-based architecture and ecosystem.
 - Uses functional components and React hooks.

 ### 2. **Chakra UI**

 - Provides accessible, themeable, and composable UI primitives.
 - Custom theme tokens are defined in [`components/ui/theme.ts`](src/components/ui/theme.ts).

 ### 3. **TypeScript**

 - Ensures type safety and better developer tooling.
 - All code is written in TypeScript for maintainability.

 ### 4. **Zustand**

 - Lightweight state management for global state (e.g., user info).
 - Used in [`store/useUserStore.ts`](src/store/useUserStore.ts).

 ### 5. **React Router**

 - Handles client-side routing.
 - Routes are defined in [`App.tsx`](src/App.tsx).

 ### 6. **Webpack**

 - Custom configuration for development and production builds.
 - Aliases (`@`) are set up for cleaner imports.

 ### 7. **Mock Data**

 - All customer and user data is mocked for development and demo purposes.
 - Located in [`data/`](src/data/).

 ### 8. **Custom Hooks**

 - Encapsulate logic for filtering, sorting, pagination, and debouncing.
 - Examples: [`useCustomersList`](src/hooks/useCustomersList.ts), [`useDebounce`](src/hooks/useDebounce.ts).

 ### 9. **Component-Driven Design**

 - UI is broken down into small, reusable components.
 - Promotes reusability and easier testing.

+### 10. **Storybook**

+- Storybook is used for developing, testing, and documenting UI components in isolation.
+- Stories are colocated with components (e.g., `*.stories.tsx` files in component folders).
+- Enables visual testing and design system documentation.

 ---